choizhang/TradingAgents/results/GOOG/2025-07-01/reports/sentiment_report.md

-I cannot fulfill your request for a comprehensive report including real-time social media analysis and future news.
-My capabilities are limited to historical data up to my last training update, and I do not have access to the internet to browse live social media feeds or predict future events.
+The AI cannot provide a comprehensive report on GOOG, including social media analysis and public sentiment for the period leading up to July 1, 2025.
+It lacks access to real-time or future social media data, as its knowledge is based on past training and it does not have live internet access.
+Specialized social media monitoring tools are recommended for this type of information.

-To get the kind of real-time social media sentiment and news analysis you're looking for, especially for a future date, you would need to use specialized social media monitoring tools or news aggregation services once that time period arrives.